 Based on Radiologic Evaluations, patients assigned a status of "Progressive Disease" following any such assessment were withdrawn from the study.
-Patients assigned a status of "Stable Disease" or better were allowed to continue.
-At least one patient in each of the four cohorts dosed had a radiological assessment of "Stable Disease".
+At least one patient in each of the four cohorts dosed had a radiological assessment of "Stable Response".
 Duration of treatment increased with each dose escalation up to Cohort 4.
 One patient in Cohort 3 was dosed for 6 cycles without disease progression.
 None of the patients treated to date have had a partial or complete response as defined by RECIST v1.1 definition.